Guides on Using Cryostat

 Download an Active or Archived Recording

 Cryostat provides some basic capabilities for analysis of Flight Recording data in-cluster.
-However, the core analysis workflow is to collect JFR files from target applications and copy them to local developer or admin workstations, then use JDK Mission Control for the heavy lifting.
+However, the core analysis workflow is to collect JFR files from target applications and copy them to local developer or admin workstations, then use tools such as JDK Mission Control, Visual VM, binjr, or jfr for the heavy lifting on your workstation.

 1. Select the Target Application